KhensCode/theme-toggle/README.md

 # theme-toggle

-Theme Changer
-Description
-Theme Changer is a simple and interactive web application that allows users to switch between different themes (Light, Dark, and Dim) for a customizable viewing experience.
+Theme-toggle is a simple and interactive web application that allows users to switch between different themes (Light, Dark, and Dim) for a customizable viewing experience.
 The project leverages HTML, CSS, and JavaScript to provide an intuitive user interface and dynamic theme-changing functionality.

 Features
 Theme Selection: Users can toggle between Light, Dark, and Dim themes using buttons.